-Here are six suggestions provided by Dr. Beth Krause, a maternal psychological and wellness expert, on how to make time for yourself while juggling your daily routines on top of caring for your little one:
+Self care is extremely important for new moms.
+Dr. Beth Krause, a psychologist who specializes in women's mental health and wellness, gives some awesome tips to make time for yourself while juggling your daily routines and caring for your little one:

 Try to get out at least once a day and start developing a rhythm and routine!